 37.12.6 Data forwarding [M#27]

-[Content TBD: a place holder for details on data forwarding.]
+As part of Seamless roaming, the current AP MLD may forward DL data to the target AP MLD (when and how to initiate the forwarding of DL data is TBD).

 Text to be adopted ends here.